What is SAP?

 SAP Customer Experience

 In summer 2018, SAP announced a suite of customer experience management solutions under the moniker SAP C/4HANA, and renamed it in 2020 to SAP Customer Experience.
-Underpinned with SAP S/4HANA technology, SAP Customer Experience consists of five core cloud applications:
+Underpinned with SAP S/4HANA technology, SAP Customer Experience consists of six core areas:

-The SAP Customer Data Cloud focuses on ethically collecting, keeping, and protecting customer information.
+The SAP Customer Data Platform focuses on ethically collecting, keeping, and protecting customer information.
 It helps provide businesses with ways to initially and securely gather information filled in via form, and allows customers to control their data by being GDPR compliant.
+SAP Customer Identity and Access Management helps with customer authentication and onboarding.

-The SAP Marketing Cloud focuses on the tasks a business uses to earn and retain customers.
+SAP Emarsys Customer Engagement focuses on the tasks a business uses to earn and retain customers.
 This solution takes a look at data from all marketing activities and evaluates the impact of each.
 With this data, businesses can make informed decisions on how to speak to customers.

-The SAP Commerce Cloud focuses on product content management, experience management, personalization, and order management.
+SAP Commerce Cloud focuses on product content management, experience management, personalization, and order management.
 This solution provides users with out-of-the-box functionality to create and maintain an e-commerce presence.
+SAP Recommerce focuses on the operations regarding preowned inventory.

 The SAP Service Cloud focuses on handling numerous different requests for service from customers.
 Whether that means a late-night Facebook message or an in-person chat during call center hours, this solution helps teams provide a seamless and consistent experience for those customers asking for help.